But that let you see the best the earth has to offer...

 You’ve dreamed since forever of doing an African safari, but you’ve always thought it’s just out of your reach, financially speaking.
 Well then, read on – you may be quite pleasantly surprised ...

 All too often, African safaris are portrayed as only for the rich and famous, and definitely not for lesser mortals.
 So what are the facts?

 Err … yes; there are drop-dead, sumptuous safari lodges that offer full butler, valet, chef and personal guide services with outlandish luxury and decadent comfort and style.
 These could set you back in excess of $1500 per person sharing per night.

 But then there are also some fantastic value-for-money safari destinations and options that are seriously affordable.
 Options that allow you to save and still get an amazing safari.

 So let’s get to look at some deciding factors that can be a big influence on the $$$ side of things.

 1. Choice of destination

 Straight off, there are some countries where going on safari just costs loads more than others.
-For example, Botswana is an expensive destination, priced in US$ and where the remoteness of the camps often require you to fly in small aircrafts to get from A – B. Some of the east African countries like Tanzania and Kenya are also considered expensive safari destinations, and charge in US$.
+For example, Botswana is an expensive destination, priced in US$ and where the remoteness of the camps often require you to fly in small aircraft to get from A – B. Some of the East African countries like Tanzania and Kenya are also considered expensive safari destinations and charge in US$.